BrickMMO/tasks/academic-integrity.markdown

 ## Steps

-To complete this task, please follow these steps:
+To complete this task, follow these steps:

 1. Review the [Academic Integrity Online Module](https://academicintegrity.codeadam.ca/).
 2. Log into [Blackboard](https://learn.humber.ca/) and complete the Academic Integrity assessment.
 You will need to receive a 90% or higher grade on the assessment to receive a SAT for this task (18/20).
 You may attempt the assessment as many times as needed.